 Mauritius has emerged as an attractive luxury hot spot for millionaires in Africa in the past decade, with Kenya at fifth position, the Africa 2016 Wealth Report has revealed.

-The report, which reviewed the fastest growing African countries for millionaires between 2007 and 2015, says the rise of millionaires in Mauritius has been driven by strong economic growth, secure ownership rights and a significant number of wealthy individuals having moved into the country over the past decade.
+The report, which reviewed the fastest growing African countries for millionaires between 2007 and 2015, says the rise of millionaires in Mauritius has been driven by strong economic growth, secure ownership rights and a significant number of wealthy individuals have moved into the country over the past decade.

 “We estimate that 240 millionaires have moved to Mauritius from South Africa alone since 2007.
 It has become a major retirement destination because of low taxes which encourage business and appeal to retirees,” the report states.